leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 <br>
 #### Test Set Confusion Matrix

-Overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!
+Overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions.

 As we saw above, our Classification Accuracy for the whole test set was 75%, but it might be that our network is predicting extremely well on apples, but struggling with Lemons as for some reason it is regularly confusing them with Oranges.
 A Confusion Matrix can help us uncover insights like this!